Liubsyy/HotSecondsIDEA/install/document.md

 ## About extensions
 Every company has its own framework, and there are many new frameworks on the market.
 This plugin is compatible with everything, and can expand the pre-logic and post-logic of uploading files. <br>
-Copy IHotExtHandler.java in HotSecondsServer.zip to your project, implement this interface, and then configure your class name in hot-seconds-remote.xml, so that some logic that needs to refresh the cache and context can be done trigger.
+Copy IHotExtHandler.java in HotSecondsServer.zip to your project, implement this interface, and then configure your class name in hot-seconds-remote.xml, so that some logic that needs to refresh the cache and context can be done trigger.<br>

+Times are developing, society is progressing, and this plugin is constantly being updated and improved.
+At the same time, I also hope that everyone can expand the logic of some open source frameworks, and actively share and contribute at the same time.
+I will also consider writing commonly used extension logic into the core of the plugin.